 Clemens: What inspires you to do the work you're doing?

 Clairmont: I can look back and understand that six years ago, none of this [TSAF grants and programming] existed, and it happened pretty quickly.
-It just feels inspiring to be able to look back at your own work and see the impacts of that work and network with the folks that are now a part of the larger tribal energy ecosystem.
+It just feels inspiring to be able to look back at your own work and see the impacts of that work and network with the folks who are now a part of the larger tribal energy ecosystem.
 It's also seeing the benefits that are happening in the tribal college space.
-Just exposing these opportunities to tribal communities or tribal people in general that may not have even thought about this as a possible career.
+Just exposing these opportunities to tribal communities or tribal people in general who may not have even thought about this as a possible career.

-There's more and more Native women in the energy space.
+There are more and more Native women in the energy space.
 When I started attending different energy conferences, there weren't a whole lot of women.
 But over the last four years, I've seen a lot more women coming up in their roles as well.
 It’s really inspiring to know that you're a part of this larger movement that is going to take back some of the rights and some of the cultural connections to energy.
 I mean, the sun gives our Earth energy, and these are all embedded cultural knowledge and cultural practices.

 It's important that we remain grounded in our cultural lifeways and the restorations of our tribal lands, because tribal communities are often on the forefront of climate change.